weaviate/weaviate-io/developers/weaviate/installation/index.md

 [Check it out here](../../wcs/index.mdx).
 Or go straight to the [WCS quickstart guide](../../wcs/quickstart.mdx) which covers installation.
 :::

-Weaviate versions on the Weaviate Cloud Services (WCS) and Weaviate open source are identical, with the only difference that the WCS manages your Weaviate instance for you and comes with a specific SLA, whereas Weaviate open source comes with a [BSD-3 license](https://github.com/weaviate/weaviate/blob/master/LICENSE).
+The Weaviate library is identical regardless of whether it is used via Weaviate Cloud Services (WCS) or by downloading an open source version.
+The only difference that WCS manages your Weaviate instance for you and comes with a specific SLA, whereas Weaviate open source comes with a [BSD-3 license](https://github.com/weaviate/weaviate/blob/master/LICENSE).

 :::info configuration yaml files
 Both Docker Compose and Kubernetes setups use a yaml file for customizing Weaviate instances, typically called `docker-compose.yml` or `values.yml` respectively.
 These files will be referred to throughout the documentation as `configuration yaml files`.